apache/drill/_docs/developer-information/rest-api/011-submitting-queries-from-the-rest-api-when-impersonation-is-enabled-and-authentication-is-disabled.md

 This feature only works when impersonation is enabled and authentication is disabled.
 If impersonation and authentication are both disabled, a user cannot enter a username and all queries run as the anonymous user.

-A user can issue queries through the Drill Web Console, SQLLine, using curl commands, or Java code, as follows:
+A user can issue queries through the Drill Web UI, SQLLine, using curl commands, or Java code, as follows:

-##Drill Web Console
+##Drill Web UI
-You can submit a query through the Query page in the Drill Web Console after entering a valid username in the Username field.
-The Drill Web Console is accessible through the URL http(s)://<ip-address>:8047.
+You can submit a query through the Query page in the Drill Web UI after entering a valid username in the Username field.
+The Drill Web UI is accessible through the URL http(s)://<ip-address>:8047.

-To re-run a query from the Profiles page in the Drill Web Console, you must submit a username prior to re-running the query.
+To re-run a query from the Profiles page in the Drill Web UI, you must submit a username prior to re-running the query.

 ##SQLLine